Campus Life: Spring 2021 FAQs

 Since participation in a virtual career fair may be a new experience, workshops and guides have been designed to help students prepare and stand out from the crowd.
 Handshake™ also provides a calendar of future virtual trainings and events.

-Yes.
-The Campus Store will be open for the fall.
-Students will be able to purchase textbooks online beginning August 10 and in person beginning August 17.
+Students will be able to purchase textbooks online beginning January 4 and in person beginning January 11.
 Students ordering online can have items delivered to their home or they can opt to pick up items at the Campus Store (commuter students) or The Post (residential students).
 For more information, visit the Campus Store’s online store.

-Yes.
+The Post regularly receives mail and other items from the US Postal Service, Amazon, FedEx, UPS, DHL, OnTrac and GLS.
+To better protect the CBU community, all mail and larger items will be distributed at the front counter of The Post upon presentation of a valid CBU ID Card.
 Students, families and friends are encouraged to send items to The Post through their preferred courier.
-The Post regularly receives items from the US Postal Service, Amazon, FedEx, UPS, DHL, OnTrac and GLS.
-To better protect the CBU community, all mail and larger items will be distributed at the front counter of The Post upon presentation of a valid CBU ID Card.

-Will the Counseling Center and Health Center be open?
+Will the Counseling Center and Health Center be available to students?

 Yes.
-As part of CBU’s commitment to the health and well-being of our community, the Counseling Center and Health Center will be open to serve CBU students in the fall.
+As part of CBU’s commitment to the health and well-being of our community, the Counseling Center and Health Center will be open to serve CBU students.

 Through the CBU Health Center, students will have access to virtual health and well-being resources.
 Students are encouraged to contact the CBU Health Center at 951.552.5067 for more information.